snikket-im/snikket-android/README.md

 #### Windows / Linux
 For your desktop computer we recommend that you use [Gajim](https://gajim.org).
 You need to install the plugins `OMEMO`, `HTTP Upload` and `URL image preview` to get the best compatibility with Conversations.
 Plugins can be installed from within the app.
 #### iOS
 Unfortunately we don‘t have a recommendation for iPhones right now.
-There are two clients available [ChatSecure](https://chatsecure.org/) and [Monal](https://monal.im/).
-Both with their own pros and cons.
+There are three clients available [Siskin](https://siskin.im/), [ChatSecure](https://chatsecure.org/) and [Monal](https://monal.im/).
+Each with their own pros and cons.

 ### Development